dhrumilp15/Science-Fair/README.md

 # Science-Fair
-2018 - Check out the wiki!
+2018 - I modelled the behaviour of a synell that acted like a resistor